ChaiyoKung/pixflow/README.md

 # PixFlow

+An AI-powered application that automatically generates images on a schedule.

 ## Preparation

 Ensure you have MongoDB set up with a replica set.
 You can use [MongoDB Atlas](https://www.mongodb.com/atlas) to easily configure this.